AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

  - The Flask Control panel can be run from Windows by executing the `run_flask.bat` file.
 If it is run within Linux, then the `PYTHONPATH` needs to be modified to include the root of this project and then you can execute `python FlaskPanel\app.py`.
 This modification is needed so that modules at a sibling level to `FlaskPanel` can be included.

+Settings:

+The System has several dynamic settings.
+Using the Flask control panel, these can be adjusted.

+ - `current_status` - The current status of the flagging application.
+This should *NOT* be adjusted manually.
+ - `current_status_datetime` - The timestamp of when `current_status` changed.
+This should *NOT* be adjusted manually.
+ - `current_status_last_run_datetime` - The last time the flagging application ran.
+This should *NOT* be adjusted manually.
+ - `current_status_next_run_datetime` - The next scheduled run time of the flagging application.
+This should *NOT* be adjusted manually.
+ - `flagging_enabled` - True/False value that will determine whether to flag comments on StackOverflow
+ - `flagging_max_comments_retreive` - Maximium number of comments to retrieve per run.
+Default is 1000 and this equates to 10 pages at 100 comments per page (10 API calls).
+ - `max_history_days` - Number of previous days to include when pulling data from database.
+ - `min_sleep_between_comment_fetch` - Time between comment retreivals.
+The system may scale this time, but it will never drop below this limit.
+ - `min_sleep_between_flags` - Time between issuing a flag.
+The system may scale this time, but it will never drop below this limit.
+ - `se_api_remaining_quota` - Number of calls to the API remaining.
+If this reaches zero, the system will stop retreiving comments until the next UTC day.
+This should *NOT* be adjusted manually.
+ - `se_api_token` - StackOverflow access token used when making API calls.

 To Do: